wp-plugins/vote-the-post/README.txt

 2. Upload the Vote-the-Post directory to your wp-content/plugins directory.
 3. Go to the Plugins page in your WordPress Administration area and click 'Activate' for Vote-the-Post.
 This will create the database table used by Vote-the-Post.
 4. Congratulations!
 You've just installed Vote-the-Post and users can now rate your posts.
-5. Optional: go into Options > Vote-the-Post to modify the number of times a particular IP address can vote per post.
+5. Optional: go into Options > Vote-the-Post to modify the number of times a particular IP address can vote per post or whether the voting interface and results appear at the top or the bottom of the blog post.

 == Hooks ==